You may know that the SHAPE Program helps reduce inflammation. But, what exactly is inflammation?

 - Processed meat (bologna, deli meat made with nitrates/nitrites)

-If you have food sensitivities or allergies, you would add those foods to the above list.
+If you have food sensitivities or allergies, add those foods to the above list.
 For example, if you have Celiac disease, anything containing gluten would be inflammatory.

 Common allergenic foods include: